What is a floating floor, you ask?

 How Are Floating Floors Held in Place?

 You can glue floating floors down.
-But most of the time, they’re held down by the all-powerful forces of friction and gravity
+But most of the time, they’re held down by the all-powerful forces of friction and gravity.

 When an entire floor of click-together planks is snapped together, the weight of the resulting surface—plus the friction of the connections—keeps the floor in place.
+This makes floating floors some of the easiest floors to install because you can simply snap them together.

 And of course, if you do happen to make a mistake, there’s no need to rip out nails or staples in frustration.
 Just unsnap them and try again!